 When passengers are interacting with their family unit or travelling unit (e.g. cohabitants) within their cabin, no face mask is recommended.

-WHO WHEN WHAT Medical personnel or crew members Entering the medical facility/isolation area c board n Properly fitting respirator (FFP2) If not available Medical face mask Frequent hand hygiene
+WHO WHEN WHAT Medical personnel or crew members Entering the medical facility/isolation area on board Properly fitting respirator (FFP2) If not available Medical face mask